 If you are experiencing a new cough, fever, new loss of sense of taste or smell, shortness of breath, or other COVID-19 associated symptom, please schedule a Telehealth Consult rather than an in-person appointment.

-You will receive a call from our front desk personnel within 24 hours of your appointment to ask pre-screening questions about possible COVID-19 exposure.
+You will receive a screening survey from our Electronic Health Record system before your appointment to ask pre-screening questions about possible COVID-19 exposure or symptoms.
 We require anyone coming on campus to sign a COVID-19 Self-Assessment & Consent to be on Campus form each time they arrive.
 If you are able to print this and sign before arriving, please do so.
 We will have copies available on campus.

-Our campus is open by appointment only & our front door is now locked.
-Please request entry by ringing the doorbell or joining the queue 6 feet from the person in front of you if a line has begun to form.
-Someone from our Clinic Team will come out shortly to do a no-contact temperature check and to check that you are wearing an appropriate face mask.
+Before entering the building, we require a temperature check and a visual check to ensure that you are wearing an appropriate face mask.
 We require a mask which covers the nose and mouth in a form-fitted way & does not require the individual to touch the covering.
 Examples of unacceptable face coverings include bandanas, scarves, or valve-equipped masks.
-We will offer disposable face masks for those in need.
+We will offer disposable surgical face masks for those in need.

 Upon entry, you will be required to use hand sanitizer provided at the entrance & sign the COVID-19 Self-Assessment & Consent to be on Campus form if you have not already done so online.